tgraupmann/RustChromaMod/README.md

 * Open the browser on the server mod page default port 5000. [http://SERVER_IP_ADDRESS:5000](http://localhost:5000)

+* Be aware that you may have to update firewall rules to allow HTTP traffic on your selected port

 * Select the player username to see Chroma RGB events for that player.

 * Even better, if you are streaming, send your [Chroma RGB events to your viewers](https://www.microsoft.com/store/apps/9PG8DNKL06M6)